 Vaping skeptics have long worried that e-cigarettes could serve as a “gateway” to tobacco smoking, and they claim that flavored e-liquids may attract non-smoking youth to the habit.
+But how true is this, really?

 Do E-Cigs Really Serve as a Gateway to Smoking?